Jack Feldstein: Current work

-"The Guru of Ozone Park," Feldstein's play about a New York couple facing the challenges that occur after the husband suffers a spinal chord injury that renders him wheelchair-bound was selected for Healing Voices at Kean University, Premiere Stages Theatre, New Jersey in February 2021.
+"The Guru of Ozone Park," Feldstein's play about a New York couple facing the challenges that occur after the husband suffers a spinal cord injury that renders him wheelchair-bound was selected for Healing Voices at Kean University, Premiere Stages Theatre, New Jersey in February 2021.

 Feldstein has written the book and lyrics for the world's first theremin musical "Falling in Love with Dellamort" working with Dorit Chrysler, founder of the NY Theremin Society and composer Paul Doust.
 "Falling in Love with Mr Dellamort" had its World Premiere on 6 December 2017 at The Slipper Room in NYC.
 "Falling in Love with Mr. Dellamort" the audio musical was released July 23, 2021.
 This radio adaptation was written by Feldstein.
 Broadway performers James Monroe Iglehart, Courtney Reed, Lena Hall, Jackie Hoffman, Telly Leung, Gavin Lee were cast.
 The soundtrack was released by Broadway Records.
+In August 2025, Falling in Love with Mr Dellamort was mounted at the Edinburgh Fringe Festival.
+The Scotsman newspaper called it an Edinburgh Fringe cult hit.

-Festivals and honors
+Reception and honors

 Feldstein's short films have been shown at film festivals around the world.
 Some of these festivals and honors for his films and plays include: